TQ

 api_seconds_sum[req="GET /api/v1/users"]: 0.8571

-When logging to an external TCP socket there are 3 cases:
+When logging metrics to a TCP socket on the localhost there are 2 cases:

 Source code of the MetricObserver